Also known as: Gastric bypass surgery - your diet, Obesity - diet after bypass or Weight loss - diet after bypass

 You had gastric bypass surgery.
 This surgery made your stomach smaller by closing off most of your stomach with staples.
 It changed the way your body handles the food you eat.
 You will eat less food, and your body will not absorb all the calories from the food you eat.

-Your doctor, nurse, or dietitian will teach you about foods you can eat and foods you should avoid.
+Your health care provider will teach you about foods you can eat and foods you should avoid.
 It is very important to follow these diet guidelines.

 You will eat only liquid or puréed food for 2 or 3 weeks after the surgery.
 You will slowly add in soft foods, then regular food.

-You will need to drink up to 8 cups of water or other calorie-free liquids every day.
+You will need to drink up to 8 cups (2 L) of water or other calorie-free liquids every day.
 Follow these guidelines for drinking:

 Follow Your Diet Carefully